How to Remove Seed Coat from Seedlings (Helmet Heads)

 Moist, pliable seed coat successfully removed.

 Don’t try to rush this process, especially if you only have one plant that has sprouted.
-Work like a surgeon – bring the seed cells to a comfortable location where you can be as precise and calm as possible during the removal.
+I think of this as working like a surgeon.
+I like to bring the plant to a comfortable location where I can be as precise and calm as possible.

 Preventing Seed Coat Sticking

 The best way to deal with seed coats getting stuck is to prevent it in the first place.
-This problem usually occurs when conditions in the soil medium are dried out.
+This problem usually occurs when conditions in the soil medium are dry.

 Tips to avoid seed coats sticking:

-• Spritz the soil surface daily during germination
+• Spray the soil surface daily during germination

 • Use humidity domes to keep germinating seeds from drying out

-• Spray the seedling sprouts when they begin to emerge to encourage shedding of the seed coat
+• Spray the seedling sprouts when they begin to emerge to soften the seed coat

 Pepper seedling emerging from soil

-When seedlings begin to emerge, spritz with water to help them shed the seed coat!
+When seedlings begin to emerge, spray with water to help them shed the seed coat!

 The first time you see a seed coat stuck, it can be confusing.
 Did I do something wrong?
 Is my plant okay?
-Thankfully, with some careful handiwork, it is simple to remedy in most cases.
+Thankfully, with some careful handiwork, it is a simple fix that gets easier every time you do it.

-This is another reason that we recommend planting multiple seeds in each seed cell.
-If one of the sprouts is lost to this issue, at least you’ll have a backup plant to nurture throughout the growing season!
+This is another reason that I recommend planting multiple seeds in each seed cell.
+If one of the sprouts is lost to this issue, at least you’ll have a backup plant!

-I hope this helped you deal with seed coats getting stuck on your pepper plants.
-If you have any questions, let us know below.
+I hope this article helps you deal with seed coats getting stuck on your pepper plants.
+This same technique works well for other plants, too.
+If you have any questions, let me know below.

 Calvin Thumbnail